Build an effective plan to reduce addiction and overdose in your construction business.

 Lower job retention

-Those with substance use or opioid use disorders change jobs more frequently than does the general workforce.
+Individuals with substance use or opioid use disorders change jobs more frequently than those in the general workforce.

 Higher health care spend